-Adams Electric Cooperative, Inc. has put this guide together for the convenience of anyone performing or planning electrical installations in the Cooperative service area.
+Adams Electric Cooperative, Inc. ("Cooperative") provides this guide for all who are performing or planning electrical installations in the Cooperative service area.

-It is not the intention of the Cooperative that this guide shall supersede the National Electrical Code or any state, county, or borough laws or ordinances that might presently, or in the future, be in effect.
+This guide does not supersede the National Electrical Code or any applicable federal, state, municipal, or county laws or ordinances that are presently in effect, or which may arise in the future.

 The requirements of this guide are not complete specifications.
-They merely cover electrical information and data of mutual concern to those performing the electrical work and the Cooperative, which facilitates supplying electric service.
+They merely cover electrical information and data of mutual concern to the Cooperative and to those performing the electrical work.
+This information and data helps to facilitate a proper, reliable, and safe supply of electric service.

-Compliance with the rules and regulations set forth in this guide, does not absolve the member or the installer from the obligation of installing and maintaining wiring and equipment in a safe condition.
+Compliance with this guide does not absolve the member or the installer from the obligations of installing and maintaining wiring and equipment in a safe condition.
 Further, the Cooperative does not accept in any way the responsibility for installation or condition of the member's wiring and equipment.
-The National Electrical Code requirements must be met, and an inspection card from an authorized inspection agency approved by the Cooperative, with license in Pennsylvania, must be presented to the cooperative before service will be connected.
+The National Electrical Code requirements must be met, and an inspection card from an authorized inspection agency that is both approved by the Cooperative and licensed in Pennsylvania, must be presented to and accepted by the Cooperative before service will be connected.